Colin-TUE/RaspberryPiCluster/README.md

 Things done differently:

 - Set up each Raspberry Pi with a static IP address [docs](https://www.makeuseof.com/raspberry-pi-set-static-ip/).
+If you want to connect to it via your router, make sure it is in the same subnet.

 ### K3s Applications